GoogleChrome/web-vitals/README.md

 ## Usage

-Each of the Web Vitals metrics are exposed through a single function that takes an `onReport` callback.
-This callback will fire as soon as:
+Each of the Web Vitals metrics are exposed as a single function that takes an `onReport` callback.
+This callback will fire any time either:

 - The final value of the metric has been determined.
 - The current metric value needs to be [reported right away](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#advice-hidden) (due to the page being unloaded or backgrounded).